-Building Healthy Campus Culture through Counselling
+Building a Healthy Campus Culture

 The practice of counselling is a fairly new concept in Central Asia.
 At UCA, the counselling office is dedicated to ensuring students and staff receive the support they need to succeed academically, personally, and socially.
 To better understand the role of these services at UCA, a Summer Counselling Skills workshop pilot project was held at the Naryn Campus from August 5-10.
 The project aimed at evaluating whether interpersonal skills building approaches would be helpful in the Central Asian post-secondary setting.
 It was developed to introduce UCA staff and faculty to foundational helping skills, and also provided a capacity building opportunity for staff to increase interpersonal skills and deepen a healthy campus culture.